 #2 – Shopify

 Shopify is arguably the most well-known ecommerce platform on the market.
-It’s another all-in-one, fully-hosted platform that stands out for its huge range of integrations with third-party tools.
+It’s an all-in-one, fully-hosted platform that stands out for its huge range of integrations with third-party tools.

 Shopify was started in 2006 and was one of the first companies to provide a solution for people to build their own stores without being web developers.
 Like BigCom/merce, it’s designed to offer everything you need to run your online business in one place.

 It only takes a few minutes to build a fully responsive Shopify store and get everything up and running thanks to the easy-to-use site builder and excellent theme catalog.